fwilbor/liri-node-app/README.md

-Integrated Spotify, Bandsintown and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s: liri node “concert-this” - to return recent band info and tour dates from Bandsintown API. liri node “spotify-this-song” and a “song-name” - to return search results based on the song-name entry. liri node “movie-this” and a “movie-name” - to return search results based on the movie-name entry. liri node “do-what-it-says” - to access and execute the data command in the random.txt file.
+Integrated Spotify, Bandsintown and OMDb APIs return information based in specific user input The following specific commands will return searc results from the API’s: liri node “concert-this” - to return recent band info and tour dates from Bandsintown API. liri node “spotify-this” and a “song-name” - to return search results based on the song-name entry. liri node “movie-this” and a “movie-name” - to return search results based on the movie-name entry. liri node “do-what-it-says” - to access and execute the data command in the random.txt file.